taghwo/BackendTask/README.md

 ## About Task

-A simple todo list CRUD application built with laravel API
+A simple todo list CRUD application built with Laravel

 No authentication is required to test the endpoints